OpenMicrochips/.github/profile/README.md

 # OpenMicrochips

 ## Description

-This organisation serves to bundle repositories of open-source microchips created at or by members of the department of Computer Science (CS) at the Hochschule RheinMain - University of Applied Sciences.
+This organisation serves to bundle repositories of open-source microchips created at or by members of the faculty of Computer Science (CS) at the Hochschule RheinMain - University of Applied Sciences.
 Design repositories rest with their respective authors and are cloned into the organistation.
 Bringups, ie. code and/or documentation related to using these chips are hosted in the organisation.

 ##  Content

 The names of the repositories hint to the content:

 ### Prefixes